sahil11129/Projects/TZ Assets/Tutorial for Elytra NLP Editor.md

 ## 6. Consolidat the final Driving Licence Number detection

-If you notice the result of step 5, it Can not detect Driving Licence Number if Keyword are after the numbers.
+If you notice the result of step 5, it can not detect Driving Licence Number if Keyword are after the numbers.
 We can add Consolidat canvas for resolving this issue.
 Under Refinement, drag Consolidate on the canvas and connect its input with Driving_Licence_Detect.
 Rename it to Driving_Licence_Consolidated Click Save.